microsoft/PlanetaryComputerDataCatalog/docs/overview/explorer.md

 - Legends for scaled and categorical data
 - Fully customizable query parameters, including date range, cloud cover, and other attributes
 - Visualization support for Zarr-backed datasets
-- Hub integration to build queries and visualize search results in a notebook
+- Hub integration to build queries and visualize search results within a notebook
 - Loading multiple dataset search results as map layers

-Watch for future announcements, and please [be in touch](mailto:planetarycomputer@microsoft.com) with feedback or questions.
+Watch for future announcements, and please [get in touch](mailto:planetarycomputer@microsoft.com) with feedback or questions.

 [1]: https://planetarycomputer.microsoft.com/explore